When should I apply?

 As early as possible.
 Although applications are accepted until November 1, we strongly suggest applying prior to September.

 What documents do I need to send to the office?

 All documents should be submitted directly to AADSAS with the exception of the University application fee.
-Once your application is submitted, you will receive a link to pay the $75 application fee.

 How are applications processed?